gfh112/Lars/_pages/cv.md

 Service and leadership
 ======
-* Host and organizer of weekly Astronomy Journal club, The University of Hong Kong (2019-2022)
+* Host and organizer of the weekly Astronomy Journal club at the University of Hong Kong (2019-2022)
-* Virtual Lab Instructor and of all 2nd Year physics courses in HKU PHYS 2250, 2255, 2260, 2265 during online teatching (2020)
+* Virtual Lab Instructor and of all 2nd Year physics courses in HKU PHYS 2250, 2255, 2260, and 2265 during online teaching (2020)
-* Research consultant on 2 projects made by juniors in my research group (2020-now)
+* Research consultant on 3 projects made by juniors in my research group (2020-now)
-* Created a video for the Science Expo on Oct 13 2021 in Hong Kong to promote research in physics for the public (find it here)
+* Created a video for the Science Expo on Oct 13 2021 in Hong Kong to promote research in physics for the public https://gfh112.github.io/Lars/portfolio/Introduction_X-ray_reverberation